-has been fully tested and agreed that reduction of 2 to 1 qualified staff on night duty is safe.
+The changes to night staff establishment will be reflected in the Safe Staffing levels from April 2019 This has been fully tosted and agreed that reduction (2). has been fully tested and agreed that reduction of 2 to 1 qualified staff on night duty is safe.
 If additional support is required this can be planned either through additional support be sought via Bank/Flexi pool/other wards or from the Night Co-ordinator.
-The Unqualified staffing is over planned levels due to continued high clinical activity/acuity that require an increase in observation and engagement wells.
+The Unqualified staffing is over planned levels doe to continued high clinical activity/acuity that require an increase in observation and engagement levels.